Jubilee101/SweetHome/README.md

 # SweetHome
 SweetHome is a property management system for managers and residents to better communicate with one another
 ![DashBoardPage](https://github.com/Jubilee101/SweetHome/blob/main/demoResources/sweethome.png)

+### Notice

+(10/05/2023) I'm getting a question on setting up the project (sorry for seeing that 1 month later).
+I'm sorry but the project was

+never properly packaged and released.
+The database in this project was hosted on an Amazon RDS server.
+I deliberately left out

+the configuration of that part for safety reason.
+So in order to make the project to work you'll need to launch an RDS instance

+and configure properly.
+You will also want to connect to google cloud storage since that's where the images are stored.
+Then you can run the backend in a proper IDE such as Intellij locally.
+I'm pretty occupied right now and probably won't have time to setup

+a wiki any time soon.
+But if you'd like you can leave your email in my form and I'll reach out.
+Thank you for liking my project.

 ### Current Features
 1. Invoice dashboard with long polling listening to backend for any public/personal invoice update
 2. Quick and simple maintenance request sending/handling and public utils reservation/cancellation